Guadalupe Hayes-Mota: Career

-He has a BS in Chemistry, BS in Spanish Literature, MS in AI Systems Engineering and an MBA from MIT, where he was a Gates Scholar and Leaders for Global Operations Fellow.
+He has a BS in Chemistry, BS in Literature, MS in AI Systems Engineering and an MBA from MIT, where he was a Gates Scholar and Leaders for Global Operations Fellow.
 He holds a Master of Public Policy from Georgetown University and a Master of Public Administration from Harvard, where he was a fellow at the Center for Public Leadership.
-He is a candidate for a Doctor of Engineering in AI and Machine Learning at George Washington University studying the usage of AI in drug development and discovery.
+He got a Doctor of Engineering in AI and Machine Learning at George Washington University studying the usage of AI in drug development and discovery.
 Hayes-Mota got accepted to medical school at UCSF School of Medicine and Harvard Medical School, but decided not to enroll.
 He conducted drug delivery research at the lab of Robert S. Langer and was elected to Sigma Xi.
 Also, Hayes-Mota ran a free healthcare system of clinics at UCLA Health.
-Early in his career, Hayes-Mota was a analyst at the RAND Corporation working in the Affordable Care Act.
+Early in his career, Hayes-Mota was an analyst at the RAND Corporation working in the Affordable Care Act.

-Hayes-Mota is the Director of Bioethics Program at Santa Clara University at Markkula Center for Applied Ethics. the He was the CEO and founder of Healr Solutions, an AI-powered company optimizing drug distribution and production worldwide, which he successfully exited and sold to investors.
+Hayes-Mota is the Director of Bioethics Program at Santa Clara University at Markkula Center for Applied Ethics.
+He was the CEO and founder of Healr Solutions, an AI-powered company optimizing drug distribution and production worldwide, which he successfully exited and sold to investors.
 Hayes-Mota led as Senior Vice-President of Global Supply Chain and Manufacturing at Ultragenyx Pharmaceutical.
 Previously, at Biogen, Amgen and GSK he directed the manufacturing and distribution of medicines to 113 countries, providing 2.3 billion people with treatments.

 In 2024, the U.S. Department of Health and Human Services Secretary, Xavier Becerra, appointed Guadalupe Hayes-Mota, to serve on the Cures Acceleration Network (CAN) Review Board of the NIH to provide expert guidance on accelerating the development and delivery of medical treatments, impacting millions of lives globally.

 In 2021, Hayes-Mota was appointed to the Massachusetts Rare Disease Advisory Council by Governor Charlie Baker to advise the House of Representatives, governor, Senate, and Department of Public Health on rare disease policy in Massachusetts.
 He is an AI Expert Advisor for the European Commission, providing direction in AI policy for the EU and the globe.

 He is Practitioner in Residence and Senior Lecturer at the Massachusetts Institute of Technology.
 He is also a keynote speaker, and he delivered the Latinx and Lavender graduation speeches at Massachusetts Institute of Technology.
 He served on the board of directors of the MIT LBGTQ+ Alumni Association, which he refounded and led as president.
 Hayes-Mota also is on the board of Fenway Health, Save One Life, MIT Alumni Association, the Forbes Business Council, the Fast Company Impact Council, and the Harvard Business Review Advisory Council.
 He is a writer for Forbes and Fast Company regarding biotechnology, artificial intelligence, and business.